-Here’s a fun party fact for ya: Toronto’s Elgin and Winter Garden Theatre is the last functioning double-decker theatre in the entire world!
-Yes, kind of obscure.
-Yes, actually pretty cool.
-Stay tuned for more fun facts about this National Historic Site.
+Here’s a fun party fact for ya: Toronto’s Elgin and Winter Garden Theatre is the last functioning Edwardian-stacked theatre in the entire world!
+No, that doesn’t mean it’s a theatre with double-deck viewing platforms.
+It’s two entirely separate theatres stacked on top of each other!
+Here are some more fun facts about this National Historic Site.

 ELGIN AND WINTER GARDEN THEATRE

 So, double-decker theatres are pretty much exactly what they sound like.
 There are two theatres constructed on top of each other in the same building, which is going to make more sense once you see pictures.
 We know imagining it is kinda hard.
 Think of Jenga but performance spaces.